programmfabrik/easydb-documentation/content/technical/types/object/_index.en.md

 - `_changelog`

+> Attention: the following feature is **only available in [fylr](http://fylr.io/)**

+The **standard_extended** format is a new format that provides the data of fields in an object in a fixed structure.
+It can be displayed by using a generic parser without any knowledge about the database schema.

+For a detailled documentation on this format, see [Object Format standard_extended](standard_extended)

 ### Global object ID

 The global object ID is composed of a system ID and an instance name (`"<system_object_id>@<instance_name>"`).
 It allows to identify an object